boxyhq/website/guides/jackson/frameworks/remix.md

 ## Strategy Usage

-Our strategy usage depends on how we integrate the SAML Service Provider into the app.
+Our strategy usage depends on how we integrate the SSO Service Provider into the app.
 With [SAML Jackson](https://github.com/boxyhq/jackson) Provider you've got 2 options up your sleeve.

-1. Host SAML SP as a separate service.
+1. Host Jackson as a separate service.
-2. Embed SAML SP functionality leveraging remix resource routes.
+2. Embed Jackson functionality leveraging remix resource routes.

 #### Setup